powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

  The `regulatingControl` attributes are assigned at the end of the conversion process and are:
  - `TargetV` It is copied from the `targetValue` property of the `regulatingControl`.
  - `TargetDeadband` It is copied from the `targetDeadband` property of the `regulatingControl`.
  - `RegulatingTerminal` Terminal where voltage should be controlled.
-It is defined as the terminal associated to the `Terminal` property of the regulatingControl data if it is valid.
+It is defined as the terminal associated to the `Terminal` property of the `regulatingControl` if it is valid.
 Otherwise the terminal associated to the created shunt is used by forcing the control to local.
- - `VoltageRegulatorOn` To be `true`, both the `enabled` property of the `regulatingControl` and the `controlEnabled` property of the shunt compensator must be `true` and `TargetV` greater than zero.
+ - `VoltageRegulatorOn` To be `true` both properties, the `enabled` property of the `regulatingControl` and the `controlEnabled` property of the shunt compensator must be `true` and also `TargetV` greater than zero.

 If the `regulatingControl` data is not well defined then a local `regulatingControl` is created where `TargetV` is the nominal voltage associated to the shunt compensator and `TargetDeadband` is fixed to `0.0`.